jonboh/nixos-config/README.md

 The MQTT broker is used by a set of [iaq-boards](https://github.com/nkitanov/iaq_board) I built to track the air quality on my home.

+## Bragi
+A raspberry 4 running navidrome.
+Its connected to my wireguard vpn for remote access.

 ## Forge
 A raspberry 4 connected to my SidenwinderX2 3D printer.
 Runs `fluidd` and `klipper`.